 April Raymond lived in Hawaii and taught scriptures at Sunday School with Lori.

 On the witness stand in Lori’s trial, Raymond testified that she met Lori at a branch of the LDS church in Hawaii.
-April said that Lori talked to her about her divorce from Charles and claimed that Charles had been possessed by a spirit named “Ned Snyder.”
+Raymond said that Lori talked to her about her divorce from Charles and claimed that Charles had been possessed by a spirit named “Ned Snyder.”

 Sarena Sharpe